 Red Miso; Aka Miso

-- The long length of the aging process
+- Long aging process

 Yellow (light-color) Miso; Tansyoku Miso